KDE/kde-builder/doc/cmdline/cmdline-usage.md

 ## Commonly used command line options

 `--pretend` (or `-p`)
-This option causes kde-builder to indicate what actions it would take, without actually really implementing them.
+This option causes KDE Builder to indicate what actions it would take, without actually executing them.
 This can be useful to make sure that the modules you think you are building will actually get built.